Pavel Panchekha

 For example, in CSS you can also justify text, stretching spaces between words so that all lines in a paragraph (except the last!) have the same right edge.
 But, famously, if the line width is too narrow and the line contains too few words that are too long, then the spaces between them get stretched comically far apart and it looks terrible.
 You can do better by enabling hyphenation (which might turn 2 really long words in a line into 3 or more moderate size word chunks) or letter-spacing (which might also stretch the spaces between letters slightly) but those are themselves unpredictable and language-dependent and still sometimes look ugly.

-So where did all these implicit rules about justification come from?
+Why is justification so hard?
 Well, text justification comes from a long Western tradition.5 [5 That post claims Trajan's column, built 113 AD, as an early example.]
-So what happened in that long Western tradition, before CSS and computers, when this problem came up?
-Well, in the olden days, if you were a newspaper columnist and your column was ugly when justified6 [6 Most newspapers justified their text and also ran it in lots of narrow columns, so it was especially a problem with newspapers.] then your editor might just rephrase your text into smaller words.
-That technology might be slowly becoming possible but is clearly outside the bounds of what CSS would do.
-Generalizing, these implicit rules often draw from traditions where these edge cases simply never came up!
-So it's no surprise that there might be no ideal workable of implicit rules with no edge cases.
+What we're doing on a computer is trying to emulate this long tradition, to encode it into algorithms.
+But that tradition grew up in a totally different environment.
+In the olden days, if you were (say) a newspaper columnist and your column looked ugly when justified6 [6 Most newspapers justified their text and also ran it in lots of narrow columns, so it was especially a problem with newspapers.] then your editor would rephrase your writing to use smaller words that justified better.
+That's not really something CSS can do.7 [7 Maybe that technology is slowly becoming possible.]

 So what can we do instead?

-I think what we can do, though, rather than trying a ground-up re-conception of the problem, is to improve the situation by providing more-intuitive rule systems with more-predictable less-esoteric rules.
+I think what we can do, though, is to improve the situation by providing more-intuitive rule systems with more-predictable edge cases.
 For example, when designing CSS layouts, you can use negative margins and floats and clear: both like we did in the A List Apart days.
 Or you can use flex-box and grid.
 Both are workable but you can guess which of these I teach to students!

-To analogize a bit… JavaScript has all sorts of bizarre mis-behaviors and semantic oddities like for ... in loops or the with statement or totally insane semantics and syntax7 [7 Look for "Direct and indirect eval"; eval(<expr>) is a special syntactic form separate from function application but there's also a function named eval that can be applied with normal function application, and they behave differently.]
+To analogize a bit… JavaScript has all sorts of bizarre mis-behaviors and semantic oddities like for ... in loops or the with statement or the totally insane semantics of eval.8 [8 Look for "Direct and indirect eval"; eval(<expr>) is a special syntactic form separate from function application but there's also a function named eval that can be applied with normal function application, and they behave differently.]
 One solution to this problem is to forsake JavaScript forever, to use Lisp or Haskell or Rust or something.
-But another is, like, Typescript and ESLint, which together make it really easy to avoid all the bad features of JavaScript and use good versions instead.
-C has a similar situation, where strcpy has really simple but also bad semantics.
-One option is forsaking C and rewriting in Rust.
-Another is using strlcpy.
+But another is, like, Typescript and ESLint, with which you can avoid all the bad features of JavaScript.
+And what the JavaScript developers really need to do is not burn it down but to provide nicer APIs (like Map, the triple equals operator, and so on) that behave more like what developers intend.

 So I think in fact the solution is what the CSS committee has been doing, standardizing new and more intuitive layout modes optimized for the specific types of layouts being poorly served by what currently exists.
 With just a bit of effort, those new layout modes can be intuitive, with few edge cases, while still building in a lot of implicit knowledge around, for example, how to respond to container size changes or handle content that is too big or too small.